belastingdienst/opr-paas/docs/development-guide/e2e-test-details.md

    **and** the user is a member of said group,<br/>
    **and** the correct labels were placed on the group,<br/>
    **and** the Owner Reference for the Group points to the correct Paas,<br/>
-   **and** there are were no changes to the GroupSyncList,<br/>
    **and** the rolebinding on the namespace points to the group to the default role,<br/>
-   **and** the rolebinding was not applied to the default `Paas` namespace (name of the `Paas`)

 3. Removing the `Paas`.<br/><br/>
    **Given** an existing `Paas` with a single group,<br/>
    **when** said `Paas` is removed,<br/>

-!!! note
-    _There are known issues on groups, updating / removing does not go perfectly.
-Goal here is to test the baseline in the current situation._

-    _Determine what that baseline currently is._

 Post scenarios: reset environment to clean slate.